CodeGator/CG.Sms.Twilio/README.md

 The package contains Twilio SMS extension used by other CodeGator packages.

 #### What platform(s) does it support?
-* .NET Standard 2.x or higher
+* .NET Core 3.1 or higher

 #### How do I install it?
 The binary is hosted on [NuGet](https://www.nuget.org/packages/CG.Sms.Twilio/).
 To install the package using the NuGet package manager: